Treatment Options

 Surgery (Prostatectomy)

 Surgery to remove the prostate gland is one of the most common treatments for prostate cancer.
-The procedure can be performed through a traditional open surgery or minimally invasive techniques, such as laparoscopic or robotic-assisted surgery.
-Prostatectomy is often recommended for men with localized prostate cancer (cancer confined to the prostate).
+Doctors can perform the procedure through traditional open surgery or minimally invasive techniques, such as laparoscopic or robotic-assisted surgery.
+Doctors often recommend prostatectomy for men with localized prostate cancer (cancer confined to the prostate).

 Radiation Therapy